-Before any arrangement is put in place, contract negotiation managers can research bids and contract drafts to identify risk and areas that will benefit their client.
+Before any arrangement is put in place, contract negotiation managers can research bids and contract drafts to identify risks and areas that will benefit their clients.
 And, they may also review and revise existing contracts.

 When complaints are brought against a company or organization, the ombudsman impartially investigates the dispute and recommends how to resolve the conflict.
 Ombudsmen work in various settings, including government agencies, corporations and nonprofits.

 When an insurance claim is filed, it’s up to appraisers, examiners, claims adjusters and investigators to evaluate them.
 People in this field decide whether an insurance company must pay a claim and, if so, how much.
 They examine insurance terms to determine whether a policy covers the loss claimed and decide on the appropriate amount the company should pay.

 Appraisers, examiners, claims adjusters and investigators can negotiate settlements.
 They also investigate questionable claims to help protect companies from fraud.

 According to the BLS report on claims adjusters, appraisers, examiners, and investigators:

 - The 2020 median pay was $68,270 per year, with the highest paid 10% earning more than $103,610.